Currently, there are 9 functions associated with the

 of existing units (200) and number of sample units defined by

-sample networks are common
+sample_existingAcknowledging that existing sample networks are common

 is important.
 There is significant investment into these samples, and in